 There are many public electric utilities in Canada.
 They serve millions of customers with the most extensive grids in Ontario, Quebec, and British Columbia.
 It will most probably be necessary to review fundamental aspects of their hierarchical and centralized operations.
-But the fact that they are already public gives them a step ahead when radical economic changes occur.
-Many of these companies are world leaders in renewable energy production, already among the world's largest hydroelectricity producers.
+But the fact that they are already public gives a step ahead when radical economic changes will occur.
+Already among the largest hydroelectricity producers in the world, many of these companies are world leaders in renewable energy production.
 Their organizational model will not harmonize seamlessly with the collaborative network that will emerge in the coming years.
-However, as many are already public-owned companies, it may help use their facilities for the new local energy sources sharing and distribution.
+However, the fact that many are already public-owned companies may facilitate the use of their facilities for the new local energy sources sharing and distribution.